February 25, 2020 | Water

 We have a clearly visible impact on the physical environment Nicholas School by helping to manage communal green-spaces.
 Our events also foster community within NSOE by offering students, staff, and faculty the opportunity to socialize and engage with individuals that they might otherwise connect with.
 While we are primarily a social organization, most of the participants in our activities come away with some new knowledge or experience about gardening and/or collective action.
 We believe that engaging in the maintenance of our building-integrated green spaces provides a dual benefit to participants' personal and professional development.

 The Nicholas School Energy Club’s mission is to educate Nicholas School students and the broader Duke community about energy issues and provide professional development opportunities in energy through networking events, field trips, socials and conferences.
-We coordinate our activities with the Duke University Energy Initiative and our partner energy clubs at the Fuqua School of Business and the Sanford School of Public Policy.
+We coordinate our activities with the Duke University Energy Initiative and our partner energy clubs at the Fuqua School of Business, Sanford School of Public Policy, and Duke Law School.
 The Club serves as a professional development home base for Nicholas School students interested in energy.

 The Ocean Policy Working Group (OPWG) is a graduate student organization that focuses on the political, economic, and cultural dimensions of human interactions with the ocean.
 The group brings together graduate and professional students from a variety of disciplinary backgrounds to consider the ways in which our areas of study influence our perceptions of the ocean.
 Although the majority of Ocean Policy Working Group members are Nicholas School students, the interdepartmental nature of the group has enabled students to consider environmental challenges from alternative perspectives.